 My name is Jacob Nyrup and I am a Postdoctoral Fellow/Assistant Professor at University of Oslo.
 I hold a DPhil in Politics from Nuffield College, University of Oxford, where I am also an Associate Member.
-Furthermore, I am affiliated with the project WEALTHPOL.
+Furthermore, I am affiliated with the projects ELDAR and WEALTHPOL.

-Some of my research is published or forthcoming in the American Political Science Review, the Journal of Politics, European Journal of Political Research, and Comparative Politics.
+My research has been published the American Political Science Review, the Journal of Politics, European Journal of Political Research, Comparative Politics, and other journals.
 I mostly work within comparative politics and political economy.
 My CV can be found here.

 My research focuses on three separate areas, namely

 Danish municipalities.
 To most people these three topics

 seem incompatible and weirdly unrelated.
 Nonetheless, my choice of

 research is not the result of a completely random walk.

 I did my first master’s degree at London School of Economics, where I